teresa-m/training-material/events/2025-11-18-RDMTraining4NFDI.md

 title: "A Galaxy Introduction for Everyone"

 description: |
-    The purpose of this workshop is to get to know Galaxy, and the Galaxy training Network.
+    The purpose of this workshop is to get to know Galaxy, and the Galaxy Training Network.

 date_start: 2025-11-18
 date_end: 2025-11-18